linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 08 - Firms in the Global Economy.md

 Next, we turn to the costs of a typical firm.
 Here we simply assume that total and average costs of a typical firm are described by equations (8-3) and (8-4).
 Note that in this initial model, we assume all firms are symmetric even though they produce differentiated products: They all face the same demand curve (8-5) and have the same cost function (8-3).
 We will relax this assumption in the next section.

+# Market Equilibrium

-Market Equilibrium When the individual firms are symmetric, the state of the industry can be described without describing any of the features of individual firms: All we really need to know to describe the industry is how many firms there are and what price the typical firm charges.
+When the individual firms are symmetric, the state of the industry can be described without describing any of the features of individual firms: All we really need to know to describe the industry is how many firms there are and what price the typical firm charges.
 To analyze the industry—for example, to assess the effects of international trade—we need to determine the number of firms  $n$  and the average price they charge  $\overline{P}$ .
 Once we have a method for determining  $n$  and  $\overline{P}$ , we can ask how they are affected by international trade.

 Our method for determining  $n$  and  $\overline{P}$  involves three steps.
 (1) First, we derive a relationship between the number of firms and the average cost of a typical firm.
 We show that this relationship is upward sloping; that is, the more firms there are, the lower the output of each firm—and thus the higher each firm's cost per unit of output.
 (2) We next show the relationship between the number of firms and the price each firm charges, which must equal  $\overline{P}$  in equilibrium.
 We show that this relationship is downward sloping: The more firms there are, the more intense is the competition among firms, and as a result the lower the prices they charge.
 (3) Finally, we introduce firm entry and exit decisions based on the profits that each firm earns.
 When price exceeds average cost, firms earn positive profits and additional firms will enter the industry; conversely, when the price is less than average cost, profits are negative and those losses induce some firms to exit.
 In the long run, this entry and exit process drives profits to zero.
 So the price  $\overline{P}$  set by each firm must equal the average cost from step (1).

 1. The number of firms and average cost.
 As a first step toward determining  $n$  and  $\overline{P}$ , we ask how the average cost of a typical firm depends on the number of firms in the industry.
 Since all firms are symmetric in this model, in equilibrium they all will charge the same price.
 But when all firms charge the same price, so that  $P = \overline{P}$ , equation (8-5) tells us that  $Q = S / n$ ; that is, each firm's output  $Q$  is a  $1 / n$  share of the total industry sales  $S$ .
 But we saw in equation (8-4) that average cost depends inversely on a firm's output.
 We therefore conclude that average cost depends on the size of the market and the number of firms in the industry:

 $$
-A C = F / Q + c = (n \times F / S) + c. \tag {8-6}
+A C = F / Q + c = (n \times F / S) + c. \tag{8-6}
 $$

 Equation (8-6) tells us that other things equal, the more firms there are in the industry, the higher is average cost.
 The reason is that the more firms there are, the less each firm produces.
 For example, imagine an industry with total sales of 1 million widgets annually.
 If there are five firms in the industry, each will sell 200,000